If there is a lost treasure of West Africa, then Benin is it.

 Lake Volta in Ghana spreads over a massive 3275 square miles and runs for over 320 miles from the most northern point, to the most southern point.
 The White Volta River and The Black Volta River combine to form the Volta River which eventually flows into the Atlantic Ocean.
 There are tropical temperatures most the year round, which has created the opportunity to find many local fisheries.

-Full day 350kms drive brings us to the spectacular Mt Klouto, crossing the border into
+Today is a full days drive bringing us to the spectacular Mt Klouto, crossing the border into Togo.

 Day's guided butterfly walking safari through forests of Mont Klouto